MicrosoftDocs/entra-docs/docs/architecture/authorizing-applications-resources-workloads.md

 ---
 # Authorizing applications, resources, and workloads with Microsoft Entra ID

-Authorization is when an individual human interacts and directs an application and when Application Programming Interfaces (API) act on behalf of a user.
-Also, authorization is when applications or services work independently.
-It's the fourth in a series of articles on how Independent Software Developers (ISV) can build and optimize their applications for Microsoft Entra ID.
-In this series, you can learn more about these topics:
+In this article, we discuss authorization when an individual human interacts and directs an application, when APIs act for a user, and when applications or services work independently.
+It’s the fourth in a series of articles on how independent software developers (ISVs) can build and optimize their applications for Microsoft Entra ID.
+In this series, you can learn more about the following topics:

 - [Microsoft Entra ID for Independent Software Developers](guide-for-independent-software-developers.md) describes how to use this cloud-based identity and access management service to enable employees to access resources with your application.
 - [Establishing applications in the Microsoft Entra ID ecosystem](establishing-applications.md) describes how to use the [Microsoft Entra admin center](https://entra.microsoft.com/) or the Microsoft Graph API to register apps in a Microsoft Entra ID tenant.